atteo/classindex/README.md

 - Non-local named nested classes are also indexed (both static and inner classes)
 - Fix: incremental compilation in IntelliJ IDEA
-- You can now specify class loader
+- You can now restrict the results to specific class loader
-- package name nad groupId has changed to org.atteo.classindex
+- package name nad groupId have changed to org.atteo.classindex

 Version 2.2